zenaton/rfcs/rfc-028-scheduler.md

 A clean implementation implies that the `id` is provided when dispatching in order to be able to assess the success or not.
 In case of microservices, the `id` can not be read from class implementation and MUST be provided at dispatch.
 ### Options
-Today, no option are provided, but when looking to similar service, we see that adding options to dispatching is inevitable, eg.:
+Today, no option are provided, but when looking to similar service, we see that adding options to dispatching is inevitable:
-- `skippable` to tell if the task can be skipped
-- `schedule_to_finished_timeout`
+- eg. `schedule_to_finished_timeout`
 - `child policy` cf. https://docs.aws.amazon.com/amazonswf/latest/developerguide/swf-dev-adv-child-workflows.html

-Some of those options make sense even before the instruction reachs an Agent, this implis we MUST provide them at dispatch.
+Some of those options make sense even before the instruction reachs an Agent, this implies we should provide them at dispatch.

 ### Syntax Constraints